johnidm/PythonToScala/pt-br/sequences.md

 Sequencias
 ---------

-Scala has a very large number of sequence types built-in to choose from.
-This includes List (linked-lists), Vectors (immutable arrays), Arrays (mutable arrays of fixed length), and ArrayBuffers(mutable arrays of varying length).

 Scala tem um numero muito grande de tipos *sequence* internos para escolher.
 Isso inclui List (linked-lists), Arrays (arrays imutavéis), Vetores (arrays mutaveis com tamanho fixo), e ArrayBuffers (arrays mutavies com tamanho variável).

-Naturally, you should choose the data structure that best suits your needs.
-I am going to briefly cover Vectors, Arrays, and ArrayBuffers here (the latter of which most closely resembles a Python list).

 Naturalmente você deve escolher a estrutura de dados que melhor se adapta ao seu problema.
 Nos vamos ver brevemente Vetores, Arrays e ArrayBuffers.
 Esse último se assemelhar a listas em Python.

-Vector is the best default immutable sequence in Scala.
-Here is a crash course of the number of things you can do with a Scala Sequence, including some of the fun functional bits:

 Vetor é a melhor sequencia imutavel em Scala.
 Abaixo você podem ver uma sequencia de operações que voce pode fazer com sequencias em Scala, incluido um pouco de programação funcional.